scylladb/sphinx-scylladb-theme/docs/source/commands.rst

 clean
 =====

-When making changes to the docs, it is helpful to delete the contents of this directory before running ``make preview``.
+Before making changes to the docs, it's helpful to clear the previous build by deleting the contents of the ``build`` directory.
+This ensures that the changes you make are reflected correctly.

 .. code:: console